-Rai Peterson came to Ball State University in 1981.
-She teaches American and Modernist literature and bookbinding classes in the Department of English.
-Her scholarly publications focus on American and British women writers in Paris between the World Wars, but she frequently returns to the topic of her doctoral dissertation: E. E. Cummings.
-Rai is working on a book-length biography of Solita Solano.
-Her previous immersive seminars have focused on Paris in the 1920s and Hoosier author Kurt Vonnegut.
+Rai Peterson teaches American and Modernist literature, queer theory, history of the book, and bookbinding classes in the Department of English.
+Her scholarly publications focus on American and British women writers in Paris between the World Wars, but she frequently returns to the topic of her doctoral dissertation, E. E. Cummings.
+She likes to experiment with contemporary variations on classic designs as a book-binder, and she is an apprentice printer.
 Rai held the H.D.
 Fellowship in American literature at the Beinecke Library, Yale University.
+She is writing a biography of Solita Solano.
+Her previous immersive seminars have focused on Paris in the 1920s and Hoosier author Kurt Vonnegut.